Be witness of a music story that started with a childhood dream!

 In spite of such a tragedy and human life loss, this situation as a crack in the asphalt has opened a new chapter for all of us on Earth.
 Life since that moment has never been the same.
 It’s like a heart that is broken.
 It can heal over time, yet its scar will serve as a reminder that life includes all in itself: pain and tragedy, celebration and joy.
 And somewhere between all these extremes each and every one of us has to remember how to surf, how to be, how to breathe through it all.

-Due to my very lonely days among millions of people and a separation with my family, at that time I was enchanted by the sound of Blues and Django Reinhardt.
-And so, my friend did think that I would be “going for these styles” and one day, on a day which had a title “Birth day”, I was granted a gift in a form of a jazz guitar.
+Due to my very lonely days among millions of people and separation from my family, at that time I was enchanted by the sound of Blues and Django Reinhardt.
+And so, my friend did think that I would be “going for these styles” and one day, on a day which had the title “Birthday”, I was granted a gift in a form of a jazz guitar.

 Yet, life gave us another opportunity.
 In about 2 weeks, I did see him on the train going from Manhattan to Brooklyn.
 And I did approach him again.
 And again, he was very skeptical, yet this time agreed to try it out, literally suggesting to take my guitar out of the case.
 I was stunned, as I have envisioned a very different potential for such a jam.
 While he was tuning his violin, I did take my guitar out, tuned it as well, while witnessing my insecurity, as we were observed by a wagon full of people.
 “Play something”, – he suggested.
 There was practically the only one choice for me: all that I could play at that time was the song from my childhood “Cuban Dance”.